Sonic Lost World: Reception

 The alternate gameplay styles polarized many critics.
-Daniel Cairns (VideoGamer.com) and Castle highlighted the level where Sonic becomes a giant snowball as "genuinely excellent" and "a cool riff on Monkey Ball", whereas Turi and Ingenito described it as "atrocious", "uncontrollabl[e]" and "the exact opposite of fun".
+Daniel Cairns (VideoGamer.com) and Castle highlighted the level where Sonic becomes a giant snowball, comparing it to Super Monkey Ball, whereas Turi and Ingenito found it irritating and difficult to control.
 Turi encountered multiple game overs while playing a mandatory pinball sequence.
-Walton felt that some of the Wisps were an "amusing aside," but problematic motion controls and short time limits impaired their utility.
+Walton felt that some of the Wisps were interesting, but problematic motion controls and short time limits impaired their utility.
 Justin Speer (GameTrailers) stated that the Wisps felt out-of-place in the Wii U version.
-Totilo preferred how the Wisps were implemented in the 3DS version, but Towell stated that while they were "more integral" to the design, they tended to interrupt "the free-form gameplay" with "clumsy mechanic[s]".
-Towell described the 3DS version's motion-controlled Special Stages as "borderline unplayable".
-Totilo and Castle criticized the Wii U version's Jetpack Joyride-style flying levels as "regrettable" and "horribly imprecise".
-Turi and Totilo criticized the Wii U version's balloon-popping minigame as "mind-numbing" and "awkward".
-Turi called the Wii U version's co-op mode "useless".
-Castle wrote that "Two-player races would be a cool addition were it not for the horrible framerate issues."
+Totilo preferred how the Wisps were implemented in the 3DS version, but Towell stated that their mechanics were clumsy and interrupted the gameplay.
+Towell described the 3DS version's motion-controlled Special Stages as borderline unplayable.
+Totilo and Castle criticized the Wii U version's Jetpack Joyride-style flying levels, while Turi and Totilo criticized the Wii U version's balloon-popping minigame.
+Turi called the Wii U version's co-op mode useless.
+Castle wrote that the game's framerate impedes the potential fun of two-player races.

 The Deadly Six were negatively received.
 Towell found the personalities of the characters to be enjoyable and stereotypical, but was disappointed by the poor quality of their dialogue.
-Speer called the boss battles "weirdly anticlimactic", and Ingenito stated they were "some of the most boring in the series' history".
-Turi described the Deadly Six as generic, forgettable, and "some of the most aggressively annoying villains ever."
-EGM Now observed that the inclusion of the Deadly Six subverted the familiar Sonic-versus-Dr. Eggman concept, but questioned whether the plot was a clever self-parody or had been “scrawled together by a couple of grade-schoolers”.
+Speer called the boss battles anticlimactic, and Ingenito found them extremely boring.
+Turi described the Deadly Six as generic, forgettable, and annoying.
+EGM Now observed that the inclusion of the Deadly Six subverted the familiar Sonic-versus-Dr. Eggman concept, but questioned whether the plot was a clever self-parody or had been "scrawled together by a couple of grade-schoolers".

 Critics disagreed over what to make of the game as a whole.
-In 2015, USgamer referred to Lost World as "perhaps Sonic's best outing in years."
-James Stephanie Sterling of Destructoid said it "can wildly swing from brilliant to horrific at the drop of a hat, but when one steps back and takes a look at the whole production, one sees far more to love than hate."
-Plante noted that "the early stages display a degree of design ingenuity and polish which gradually degrades".
-David McComb (Empire) called it "A cheap, cruel, crushing disappointment in the wake of Sonic Colors and Generations."
-Walton concluded that "in overtly coveting the great Italian plumber, it smothers the talents of its blazing blue hedgehog."
+In 2015, USgamer referred to Lost World as one of the best Sonic games.
+James Stephanie Sterling of Destructoid said while the game was flawed, in it "one sees far more to love than hate."
+Plante noted that the strongest stages were the earliest ones, while the later stages continued to degrade in quality.
+David McComb (Empire) called it a disappointment compared to the games that preceded it.
+Walton concluded that the game suffered by trying to too closely imitate the Mario series.